 This in turn influences what we seek and how we behave to experience the reward of the desires we have.
 Such examples may include mistresses, orgies or signing up on Fetlife.

 All of these factors make up the traits you seek in someone you will fall in love with.
-What matters most is at what point in your life do these various experiences.

 When we fall in love or have sex it seems straightforward in terms of arousal, desire and opportunity.
 If you have all three, hump on.
 But that is a big “if!”